Walt Viviers

 Artist Statement

 I am a South African fine artist and lifelong creative working in acrylic and mixed media.
-For me, making art is therapy: a way of expressing yourself to find yourself.
+For me, making art is therapy; I create to express myself, and in doing so I also find myself.
 Faith, family, and creativity sit at the core of everything I make.

 I've always painted what catches my eye and won't let go.
-The image that sits somewhere between the real and the heightened, the everyday object that somehow feels like a sign.
+That image that sits somewhere between the real and the heightened, the everyday seen in a way that somehow feels like a sign.

 My work draws from the Realist and Pop traditions, but my influences reach further.
-Chinese brushwork taught me about economy and intention — how a single mark can carry weight and direction.
+Chinese brushwork taught me about economy and intention, how a single mark can carry weight and direction, as well as a fascination with Rembrandt's use of light.
 Sequential art taught me about pacing and visual narrative, how one image leads the eye into the next.
-I bring both of those sensibilities into paintings that are, on the surface, still and singular.
+I bring all of these sensibilities into paintings that are, on the surface, still and singular.

-I stepped away from showing work for about a decade, but coming back to painting during the pandemic reminded me why it matters.
-Some things you can put down for a while and pick up again and find they've been waiting for you.
+I stepped away from showing work in galleries for about a decade, but coming back to painting during the pandemic reminded me why it matters.
+Some things you can put down for a while and pick up again and find they've been waiting for you, and never really left.

 Making art is something my family has done for generations, and I see that same instinct in my daughter.
 It tells me this isn't just what I do; it's who we are.

-Being self-taught has shaped the way I see.
-I didn't learn the rules first, which means I've had to figure out what actually matters to me.
-What matters is presence.
-Paintings that hold their own in a room, that reward the time you give them.
+Being self-taught and guided by my family has shaped how I see things.
+I didn't just learn the rules first.
+I also learned their philosophies, which means I've had to figure out what actually matters to me: presence.
+Paintings that hold their own in a room, that reward the time you give them (for both the creator and the observer).

 Webwaltviviers.com Emailartist@waltviviers.com Instagram@waltviviers